AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC03 - Delete a person**
+**Use case: UC03 - Delete a client**

 **MSS**
-1. User requests to delete a specific person by their index.
+1. User requests to delete a specific client by their index.
-2. ClientHub deletes the person.
+2. ClientHub deletes the client.

     Use case ends.